Frequently Asked Questions

 - If the utility quantity is in Therms, divide it by 10.
-If it is in CCFs, divide by it 10 and multiple by the BTU factor (~1.03).
-If it is in Dekatherms, leave it alone.
+If it is in CCFs, divide by it 10 and multiply by the BTU factor (~1.03).
+If it is in Dths, leave it alone.

 - Divide that quantity by 1 minus the Fuel loss.

 Quantity on LDC invoice is 160 Therms and the current fuel loss for that area is 2.59%.

 160/10 = 16 Dths